 We are re-opening of the physical exhibition in the Weston Gallery from 20th May for pre-booked visitors.
 Please see see Lakeside Arts for booking details, and also follow our twitter account @msslakeside for updates.

-Florence Nightingale Comes Home is curated by Manuscripts and Special Collections and the Arts and Humanities Research Council-funded Nightingale Comes Home project team at the University of Nottingham.
+Florence Nightingale Comes Home is funded by the Arts and Humanities Research Council and curated by Manuscripts and Special Collections and the 'Nightingale Comes Home' project team at the University of Nottingham.

 Carte de visite of Florence Nightingale by William Edward Kilburn, c.1856

 From a private collection.

 When Florence Nightingale returned from the Crimean War she was a national celebrity, one whose fame has endured to this day.
 But who was Florence Nightingale and what had led her to the war in the first place?

 Six exhibition boards will be on display in the Gallery, detailing aspects of Nightingale's life and work.
 For those who want to read ahead three of the boards can be viewed here:

 James Robertson (1813-1888) was an English photographer and coin engraver.
 He lived in Constantinople and opened a studio there in 1854 along with his partner, his brother-in-law Felice Beato (1832-1909).